zezhou/CarND-LaneLines-P1/writeup.md

 For example, ZuWhan Kim et al. 2008 [1] proposed a method using machine learning algorithms including ANN/SVM to detect lane in realtime, and got an impressive performance.

 ### 4. REFERENCES
-[1] ZuWhan Kim et al. <Robust Lane Detection and Tracking in Challenging Scenarios> IEEE Transactions on Intelligent Transpoortation Systems, 2008
+[1] ZuWhan Kim et al. "Robust Lane Detection and Tracking in Challenging Scenarios" IEEE Transactions on Intelligent Transpoortation Systems, 2008